-During the fiscal year ended March 31, 2023, Japan Post Investment Regional Development and Impact Fund I, ILP and 2 other companies were included in the scope of consolidation due to their establishment, and a subsidiary under Toll Holdings Pty Limited (hereinafter referred to as "Toll") was included in the scope of consolidation due to the acquisition of its stock.
-On the other hand, 31 subsidiaries of Toll were excluded from the scope of consolidation due to their liquidation from the fiscal year ended March 31, 2023.
+During the fiscal year ended March 31, 2025, Japan Post Architecture and Engineering Co., Ltd., Japan Post Bank Capital Partners Co., Ltd. and 2 other companies, and 9 subsidiaries under Toll Holdings Pty Limited (hereinafter referred to as "Toll") were included in the scope of consolidation due to their establishment, etc. On the other hand, 5 subsidiaries of Toll were excluded from the scope of consolidation due to their liquidation from the fiscal year ended March 31, 2025.
 (Hereinafter, the Company and its consolidated subsidiaries are collectively referred to as the "Group").

-(2) Non-consolidated subsidiaries: 10
+(2) Non-consolidated subsidiaries